andre13l/Pfl_proj1/README.md

 This is a 1 vs 1 board game. <br>
 Each player has 10 pieces (either in red or black), who can be combined in stacks, with up to 4 pieces per stack.
 At the beginning of the game, all pieces are combined in stacks of 2.<br>
+The winner is the one that can place 4 or more of his own pieces into one or more of the opponent's homespaces, or eliminate 6 or more opponent's pieces.

+## Board dimensions

 The board dimensions are 5x5 with 5 extra homespaces at each side, in which the pieces start the game from.

 ## Rules